Walk-Run-N-Rolls

 As mentioned before, SRNA will provide a budget (see below for budget information) for the walk for shirts, refreshments, and other costs, but all purchases much be approved beforehand.
 It’s important to remember that these are fundraising events, in addition to awareness events, so the more money spent reduces the amount that goes towards research, programming, etc. This is why sponsorships and in-kind donations are important to the overall success of the event.

 Yes!
-Your WRNR will start with a $1000 budget.
+Your Walk-Run-N-Roll will start with a $1000 budget.
 This is why it is important to get local businesses to sponsor your event.
 Each dollar of a sponsorship offsets the overall cost of the event and allows more of the funds raised to go towards SRNA programming!

 You can get creative with sponsorships.
 Get a quote for the event shirts and then ask a local business to cover that cost for the right to put their name prominently on the shirt.
 Want to have a face painter at the event?
 Get a quote and present a business with the opportunity to be the sponsor for face painting.
 Set up a sign by the face painter that lets participants know that face painting is free due to the generous contribution of that business.
 You can make announcements throughout the event reminding people, too!

-The point of these events are awareness and fundraising.
 Each dollar we save on the budget is a dollar that can fund SRNA’s Quality of Life Family Camp, James T. Lubin Fellowship, Ask the Experts podcast, and much more!